 Taking a road trip along one of Italy’s most exciting roads is certainly on quite a few bucket lists: The Amalfitana, officially called Strada Statale 163 Amalfitana (SS 163), winds along the Amalfi Coast.
 It stretches from Sorrento past such famous places as Positano, Minori, Amalfi and Maiori.
 Only 50 kilometers long, this short route is a real adventure and is absolute breathtaking in so many ways!
-With a few tips, however, a road along the Amalfi Coast with your own car or a rental car will be an unforgettable experience!
+With a few tips, however, a road trip along the Amalfi Coast with your own car or a rental car will be an unforgettable experience!

 ➜ Book your rental car for the Amalfi coast here & get the cheapest price!*